 Experience, Experience, Experience!: Your academic teaching at LSE is important and makes you competitive for internships, but practical knowledge of an industry is what attracts employers.
 Think of it this way: who is more valuable – a recent graduate with little to no experience or one with one or two work experiences on their CV?

-Industry Insights: You can research the industry online or in our Resources Area, but there is no more effective way of finding out if you like something than actually doing it.
+Industry Insights: You can research the industry online or in our Resources Centre, but there is no more effective way of finding out if you like something than actually doing it.
 You also get all of your questions answered by your colleagues while being immersed in the field.

 This leads nicely onto the…